Assad Meymandi Distinguished Professor and Chair

 M.P.H., Health Care and Prevention Program, School of Public Health, University of North Carolina at Chapel Hill

-She is also the founder of the Taking Care of Our Own Program, a resource for UNC Health Care employees.
+She is also the founder of the Taking Care of Our Own Program, a resource for UNC School of Medicine and Health Care employees.